tensorflow/community/rfcs/20201201-cpp-gradients.md

 ## Objective

 We propose performing gradient computation entirely in C++.
-This aligns with TensorFlow Core team’s vision of providing first-class C++ APIs for building ML models.
 We mainly focus on reverse-mode autodiff here and leave forward-mode AD as future work.
 A C API for this implementation is also left as future work but we imagine it to be a straightforward wrapper over the provided C++ APIs.
+The APIs discussed here are experimental and hence do not have any backwards compatibility guarantees yet.

 ## Motivation